apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

    * Bookshelf puzzle in Villa Ultraviolet
    * Descending fountain in Villa Ultraviolet
    * Castle Crimson catapult animations
+   * Don't Call it A Rorschach Ink-Blot Pipes, in Benediction of Pain

 Aug 1, 2022 *(no version number change)*
  * Updated to use [new metadata tags](https://github.com/apple1417/blcmm-parsing/tree/master/blimp)